inv987/docker-opensips-cli/README.md

 make build
 ```

-This command will build a docker image with OpenSIPS master version taken from
+This command will build a docker image with OpenSIPS CLI master version taken from
 the git repository

 To start the image, simply run: